Skip to contentBANAUE, THE PHILIPPINES

 Miguel

-Miguel is 26 years old, LGBT friendly and speaks Filipino and English.
+Miguel is LGBT friendly and speaks Filipino and English.

 “Let me help you create a travel experience you’ll never forget!” says Miguel, your local guide.
 He is here to offer you an extraordinary journey through the Philippines and beyond.
 Having travelled the Philippines since he was a child.
 Miguel has developed a deep passion for its rich culture, hidden gems, and the unique local experiences that most visitors miss.